-17. Settlement negotiations occurred in January 2023.
+16. In January 2023, OSIC attended a mediation with TD, however, that mediation was unsuccessful.
+Settlement negotiations resumed during the week preceding the scheduled trial in February 2023.
 In these negotiations, potential victims of the Stanford Ponzi scheme were well-represented.
 OSIC, the Receiver, and the Examiner all participated in these extensive, arm's-length negotiations.
 OSIC had been appointed by the Court to "represent[] in this case and related matters" the "customers of SIBL who, as of February 16, 2009, had funds on deposit at SIBL and/or were holding certificates of deposit issued by SIBL (the 'Stanford Investors')."
 (ECF No. 1149.)5 The Examiner had been appointed by the Court to advocate on behalf of "investors in any financial products, accounts, vehicles or ventures sponsored, promoted or sold by any Defendant in this action."
 (ECF No. 322.)
-On January 3, 2023, the Parties reached an agreement in principle resulting in the SG Settlement, and on January 4, 2023, the Parties executed a Settlement Term Sheet.
-For a short time thereafter, the Parties continued negotiating in order to document the exact terms of the SG Settlement in the written SG Settlement.
-The parties executed the SG Settlement Agreement on February 19, 2023.
+On February 24, 2023, the Parties reached an agreement in principle resulting in the TD Settlement.
+For a short time thereafter, the Parties continued negotiating in order to document the exact terms of the TD Settlement in the written TD Settlement Agreement.
+The parties executed the TD Settlement Agreement on March 7, 2023.

-C. Plaintiffs' Counsel Have Sufficient Basis to Evaluate and Recommend this Settlement

-18. Plaintiffs' Counsel have spent substantial time and energy since 2009 investigating Stanford's business operations and relationships with third parties, including the SG Defendants, which involved the review of hundreds of thousands of pages of documents, depositions of dozens of witnesses across the globe, coordination of efforts with the Receiver and Examiner, and researching case law to establish viable theories of liability and damages and then defending those theories through dispositive motion practice before this Court and the U.S. District Court for the Southern District of Texas.
-All that work paved the way for the proposed SG Settlement, which could not have been achieved without the substantial amount of time expended by Plaintiffs' Counsel and their tireless efforts.
+C. Plaintiffs' Counsel Have Sufficient Basis to Evaluate and Recommend this Settlement the review of hundreds of thousands of pages of documents, depositions of dozens of witnesses across the globe, coordination of efforts with the Receiver and Examiner, and researching case law to establish viable theories of liability and damages and then defending those theories through dispositive motion practice before this Court and the U.S. District Court for the Southern District of Texas.
+All that work paved the way for the proposed TD Settlement, which could not have been achieved without the substantial amount of time expended by Plaintiffs' Counsel and their tireless efforts.